open-quantum-safe/tsc/meetings/2025-10-21/minutes.md

 ### PQCA TAC (Norm)

 PQCA review coming up this week.
-Michael said we should define success metrics for our projects.
+PQCA TAC suggests we should define success metrics for our projects; Michael doesn't agree and suggests we don't.

 ### PQ Code Package